ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Basic assumptions

-We make only a few minimal assumptions about the environment of the clients and servers supporting the Privacy Pass protocol.
+We make only a few minimal assumptions about the environment of the Clients and Servers supporting the Privacy Pass protocol.

 - At any one time, we assume that the Issuer uses only one configuration containing their ciphersuite choice along with their secret key data.